machal/cssmine-content/content/chapter-2-perex.md

 # Introduction

-Let's get to the bottom of things.
+Let’s get to the bottom of things.
 The “CSS Mine - Dig into Web UI Development” guide is divided into categories according to what is affected.
 First, we will look into text properties, then background properties and then we will gradually cover everything from transformations and animations to layout.